holywyvern/tmx/doc/src/build.rst

 ^^^^^^^

-Libxml2 pulls some unnecessary dependencies: ICU, iconv, ... as **libTMX** does not need these unicode libraries (unless your software does) you may safely disable support along all the unused features:
+Libxml2 pulls some unnecessary dependencies: ICU, iconv, ... as **libTMX** does not need these unicode libraries (unless your software does) you may safely disable support along with all the unused features:

 Recommended configuration (Unixes):